srinivasan22/notepad_app/README.md

   npm ci

-# Starting the Application
+## Starting the Application

 Running npm run start in both the folders (notes-app-task/server/ and notes-app-task/client/) will start the Notepad Application

-# Using the application
+## Using the application

 To use the application via React JS frontend, you can go visit http://localhost:3000/ from the browser.
-In the home page, you will see an UI where the user can add and edit and delete notes.
+In the home page, you will see a UI where the user can add and edit and delete notes.